poynta/audio-similarity-app/README.md

 Then click “Index”.

-Wait for it to finish — progress shows at the bottom.
+Wait for it to finish

 Search Indexed Track